zk4x/zyx/zyx/README.md

 Zyx breaks many principles of clean code.
 Clean code was tried in older versions of zyx.
 Abstractions, wrappers, dyn (virtual tables), generics and lifetimes made the code hard to reason about.
 Zyx now uses enums for everything and almost zero generics (only in functions, such as impl IntoShape to make API more flexible).
 If you dislike ugly code, please do not use zyx.

 Zyx uses some unsafe code, mostly due to FFI access.
 If you find unsafe code offensive, please do not use zyx.

 Zyx brings it's own runtime.
 It is a single global struct behind mutex.
-Tensor are indices into graph stored in this runtime.
+Tensors are indices into graph stored in this runtime.
 If runtime wasn't global variable, all tensors would have to keep lifetime to it.
 It was tried and it poisoned the whole codebase with lifetimes.
 If you find global variables offensive, please do not use zyx.